skupperproject/skupper-website/input/start/index.md

 ## Step 1: Install the Skupper command-line tool in your environment

-~~The `skupper` command-line tool is the primary entrypoint for installing and configuring the Skupper infrastructure.~~ You need to install the `skupper` command only once for each development environment.
+This guide uses the Skupper command-line interface (CLI) to deploy a Skupper network.
+You need to install the `skupper` command only once for each development environment.

 Use the [install script][install-script] to download and extract the
 command: